tomvit/dms-collector/README.md

 a simple http server running in nodejs that simulates DMS Spy endpoints for sample metric tables.
 This server is available in the test directory of this repository.
 The server requires [nodejs](https://nodejs.org/en/) to be available in your system.

-In order to run the testing server, run the following command in the test directory:
+In order to run the testing server, run the following command in the ```test/local-server``` directory:

 ```
 node http-server.js